chaoticgd/ripped_apart/README.md

 ## superswizzle

 Converts .texture files to .png, automatically handling BC1/BC7 decompression and unswizzling.
 Only works for textures where the width and height are multiples of 256.
-Can be used by dragging a texture on the .exe file from within Windows explorer.
+Can be used by dragging a texture onto the .exe file from within Windows explorer.

 Command line options: